ryedin/site/legal/terms.md

+---
-# Convox Console Terms of Use
+title: Convox Console Terms of Use
+---

 Last updated UPDATED.
 You can review changes to these terms at
 <https://github.com/convox/console-terms/commits/master/terms.md>.